cgradeff/9Lives/README.md

 - Thursday Morning: Project Deployment

 ### Bonus:

+I would ideally like to have three levels of the game, the first in which you are a ghost cat, the second you are a zombie cat and the third you are just a regular (alive) cat.
+Each level will have a time constraint where you must collect the necessary items before the timer is up or the game ends.
+The goal of the first level will be to find all of your lives (or hearts) and bring them back to your body.
+Once your body has all of your lives, you will move onto the next level.
+For the second level, you will be a zombie cat and you will have to find and collect all of the flowers to “create” a potion to bring you back to life.
+In this level, you will have the ability to pick up other flowers that will temporarily cause you to not be able to move (affecting the remaining time you have left to complete the level).
+Once you have collected all the flowers, you will move onto the final level.
+All that you have to do in this level is find your home and once you arrive there the game is finished.

 - Allow the user to customize the color of the ghost cat
 - Add game music and buttons to allow the user to adjust the volume of the music